 Biography

-Steph Goodger lives and works between Bordeaux, France, and the UK.
-She exhibits her paintings in the UK and internationally.
-Goodger was a prize winner in the prestigious John Moores Painting Prize 2020, Liverpool, having previously exhibited in JMPP 2016 and 2004.
-She was also selected for the Brewers Towner International 2022, an exhibition and prize at Towner Eastbourne.
+Steph Goodger lives and works between Bordeaux, France and the UK.
+She exhibits widely in the UK and internationally.
+Goodger was a prize winner in the prestigious John Moores Painting Prize (2020), having previously exhibited in JMPP (2016 and 2004).

 CV